 Products you can buy without a prescription to treat your symptoms:

-If you are experiencing mild viral symptoms and do not feel you need a medical evaluation, please visit your patient portal or call Student Health Services at 541-737-9355 to schedule a self-requested COVID-19 test.
+If you are experiencing mild viral symptoms and feel that you do NOT need a medical evaluation, visit the Health Center lab (or call 541-737-9355) to purchase COVID-19 antigen rapid test kits.

 You may have an upper respiratory infection (URI).